lemon caper salmon cakes

 Description

-Turn left-over cooked salmon into elegant crispy salmon cakes with lemon zest, capers and light tartar sauce made with Greek yogurt.
-They’re ready in less than a half hour!
+Turn leftover cooked salmon into elegant and crispy lemon caper salmon cakes!
+With lemon zest, capers, and light tartar sauce made with Greek yogurt, these salmon cakes are a delicious weeknight meal.
+Plus, they’re ready in less than a half hour!

 Ingredients